-Rare in Britain and Ireland.
+Rare in Britain and absent from Ireland.
 The female abdomen is black above and reddish-brown at the sides and underneath.
 Only weakly hairy from the third tergite to the apical segments.

 Size: 15 - 22mm

 Flight period: May to June

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London